University of Bath on Overleaf

 You are responsible for ensuring that your use of this service is acceptable within your project data management plan, and the University of Bath Information classification scheme.
 The Library pages about collaborating and sensitive data may be useful.

-Join a community of over 764 authors at University of Bath
+Join a community of authors at University of Bath

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!